Multiple-bounce Smith Microfacet BRDFs using the Invariance Principle: The path segment term via the invariance principle

-\paragraph{Sample.} We first construct a light path.
-At each bounce, we sample the VNDF to get the outgoing direction and then compute the masking function to decide whether to exit the microgeometry, otherwise, we will treat the sampled direction as the incoming direction and continue sampling until the ray leaves the surface.
-After getting such a light path, we compute the path contribution by multiplying the shadowing-masking function and the vertex terms and dividing by the PDF for sampling the light path.
+\paragraph{Sample.} At each bounce, we sample the VNDF to get the outgoing direction and \revise{then compute the masking function ($G_1$ function) of the sampled ray to decide whether to exit the microgeometry}.
+Otherwise, we treat the sampled direction as the incoming direction and continue sampling until the ray leaves the surface.
+After getting such a light path, we compute the path contribution by evaluating the light path divided by the PDF \revises{of the sampled path.}

-\paragraph{PDF} The PDF of a query $\omega_i$ and $\omega_o$ is important for multiple importance sampling (MIS).
-Both Heitz et al.~\shortcite{heitz2016} and Wang et al.~\shortcite{wang2021positionfree} used a combination of a single bounce model and a Lambertian term.
-We use the same strategy.
-Note that this PDF is used in MIS and it does not have to be accurate.